 David joined TWI in 1994 as a senior project leader in the arcs section.
 He later spent time as section manager in lasers before, more recently, assuming a senior technical role in the Arc Processes, Fabrication and Welding Engineering section.
 David has provided technical support to many of TWI’s member companies and overseen a large number of research projects into various aspects of joining technology.

 Ian is an Honorary Professor of Practice at the University of Wales, Trinity St David and is widely published in NDT and aerospace journals.
-He is vice chair of the BINDT technical committee and is active and influential on a number of other committees that guide the development, application, training and certification of NDT.
+He is President Elect of the BINDT technical committee and is active and influential on a number of other committees that guide the development, application, training and certification of NDT.

 Charles Schneider has specialised in the reliability and theoretical modelling of NDT techniques since 1985, including 11 years with UK nuclear generating companies, and has played a leading role in the independent qualification of various ultrasonic inspections.
 He also undertakes statistical and probabilistic analysis, more generally, across various engineering disciplines at TWI, including the analysis of fatigue test data.